It’s Empty Headed to Think that Criticism

 Another alarming trend is that it is not confined to one age group but seems to be infiltrating the rank and file of every pop-named generation in the sociological landscape.

-It’s not because I want to defend the church as it is, not because many of our churches and structures aren’t painful to spiritual development or faithfulness to Christ.
+I’m not tired because I want to defend the church as it is, and not because many of our churches and structures aren’t painful to spiritual development or faithfulness to Christ.
 I’m not tired of it because I think the Church is above criticism (obviously). and I’m not tired of it because I am blind (somehow) to all of its foibles, stupidities, redundancies and corruptions.
-I’m not.
+I know all those things too well.

 I’m tired of it because it is all so pointless and ineffective.

-But criticizing what is, isn’t getting us anywhere, except tired and cranky.
+But criticizing what is (or isn’t), isn’t getting us anywhere, except tired and cranky.

 A formerly young and still reformed and happy Calvinist church planter who deeply appreciates some Ana-Baptist thinking and heritage.